4 NES and/or 4 SNES controller(s) to USB

 Using 2 SNES controllers and 2 NES controllers at the same time

 After publishing my NES/SNES Controller to USB adapter project, I have been asked a few times if there was a way to connect more than one controller.
 I finally found the time to do it and this page explains how it is done.
-Since this is a variation of the initial project mentionned above, I wont cover everything in great detail.
+Since this is only a variation of the initial project mentionned above, I will not cover everything in detail.
 If necessary, refer to the original project page.

 Pictures